jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 Having found this new exciting test tool, I ran Pitest on my project, and I learned:
 * I could only execute Pitest on the entire project repo.
 I could not scope the test to an individual folder or class as I could do with my unit test framework.
 There may have been a way to do this, and I couldn’t find it on the GUI, or maybe it’s been added since.
 * Since it executed against the entire repo, it took an extraordinary amount of time to complete.
 * The project did not have good code coverage at the time.
-Any non-covered mutated lines would not be killed.
+Any non-covered mutated lines would not be killed, since there are no unit tests that would find those mutations.
 Since coverage was so low, Pitest reported a huge number of surviving mutants.
-It was impossible to identify useful mutations.
-Therefore, I feel that mutation testing is only useful when the repo already has good test coverage.
+It was impossible to identify useful mutations, unless the Mutation Testing Framework provides reports that distinguished uncaught covered mutations from uncovered mutations.
+I feel that mutation testing is only useful when the repo already has good test coverage.
 Once you have decent coverage, then mutation testing will evaluate how effective it is.

 # Summary
 Mutation testing isn't just about breaking your code—it's about strengthening your tests.
 By identifying gaps in your test coverage and ensuring your tests are truly effective, this technique helps developers build more robust, maintainable, and resilient software.
 Incorporating mutation testing into your workflow can lead to higher-quality code and greater confidence in your test suite.